Massah, Libya

-Massa (مسة or ماسة) is a town in the District of Jebel el-Akhdar in north-eastern Libya.
+Massa (مسة or ماسة) is a town in the district of Jebel el-Akhdar in north-eastern Libya.
 It is located 10 km west of Beida.
-During Italian rule, the town was known as Luigi Razza, probably after the late Italian politician of the same name.
+During Italian rule, the town was known as Villaggio Luigi Razza, probably after the late Italian politician of the same name.

 There is an association in Massa named Ain as Saqr interested in gathering Libyan antiquities.

+The ancient site of Ein Targhuna, believed to be a Jewish military settlement dating from the Roman period, is located 6 kilometers to the west.